 1. How Often Should You Wash If You Have Oily Skin?

-It is recommended that you wash your face twice a day as part of your morning and evening skincare routine for oily skin.
-However, this is dependent on your daily activity levels.
-After a sweaty exercise routine oily skin needs to be washed with a mild cleanser or just plain, cool water to prevent your skin from getting too greasy.
+Washing your face twice a day as part of your morning and evening skincare routine is recommended.
+However, this also depends on your daily activity levels.
+After a sweaty exercise routine, oily skin needs to be washed with a mild cleanser or just plain water to prevent your skin from getting too greasy.

 2. Should I Use A Moisturizer If I Have Oily Skin?

 Moisturizers are a must for all skin types.
-Choose one that is water based, lightweight and has natural ingredients to suit your oily skin.
-Moisturizers hydrate, protect and rejuvenate your skin, making them an important part of an oily skincare routine.
+Choose one that is water-based, lightweight and has natural ingredients to suit oily skin.
+Moisturizers hydrate , protect and rejuvenate your skin, making them an important part of an oily skincare routine.

 3. How Do I Keep My Face From Getting Oily Throughout The Day?

-To keep your skin oil-free throughout the day, include an alcohol free toner in your daily skincare routine.
-You can also do a gentle ice rub after or before applying your moisturizer.
-This calms your skin and prevents excess oil secretion.
+Include an alcohol-free toner in your daily skincare routine.
+A gentle ice rub after or before applying your moisturizer can help.
+Using clay masks 2-3 times a week works well for oily skin with acne.
 During the day use blotting paper or simply wash your face with plain water when it gets oily.